 - Create a content calendar to encourage regular posting

 - Create content that encourages engagement like polls and quizzes

 - Humanize your brand, whether that’s through emojis or authentic storytelling

 - Tailor your strategy to each social platform

 How often should I post on social media?

 How often you should post on social media will be determined by the platform.
 On platforms like Twitter, you can safely post more than once per day.
 On other platforms, like Instagram and LinkedIn, posting a couple of times per week is sufficient.

 Navigating social media marketing can be just as confusing as it is stressful.
 If you’re struggling with elevating your marketing campaigns and need some social media tips, don’t worry.
 You’re certainly not alone in this.

-When using Facebook, make sure to properly validate your audience and use link retargeting regularly.
-With Instagram, take advantage of their diverse content formats and build something unique.
+When using Meta (formerly Facebook), make sure to properly validate your audience and use link retargeting regularly.
+With Instagram, take advantage of its diverse content formats and build something unique.